Rome: San Giovanni in Fonte (Lateran Baptistery)

 Chapel of Saint John the Baptist.

 The Chapel of Saint John the Baptist is famous for its set of fifth century bronze doors.
 These used to make a very special musical sound when opened or closed, but apparently this sound was lost after a 1993 Mafia bombing shook the building on its foundations.
-I have twice visited the baptistery in recent years and have unfortunately always found the chapel closed to the public.
+I have visited the baptistery three times in recent years and have unfortunately always found the chapel closed to the public.
 One can, however, peek inside through the bars of the gate.
 The current interior of the chapel dates from 1780 and is the result of a remodelling by one Giovanni Battista Ceccarelli.
 The chapel has a bronze statue of Saint John the Baptist which was made by Luigi Valadier (1726-1785).
 His son Giuseppe Valadier (1762-1839), an architect, is perhaps more famous (see Rome: San Lorenzo in Damaso).

 The Chapel of Saint John the Evangelist on the other side seems to be closed to the public as well.
 I got the impression that it is now used as a sacristy for the parish.
 Apparently a fifth century mosaic and some very old Cosmatesque artwork can be found in here.
 If you take a look at the first image in this post, you will be able to see the exterior of the chapel on the left.